Home » Blogs » India Snow Leopard & Himalayan Animals Surviving Above 10K Feet

 Apart from this, they have superior genetics related to the HIF signaling pathway, ATP binding, and response to oxygen-containing compounds.
 This means that their blood has superior oxygen-capturing and releasing abilities as compared to normal wolves.
 Due to this, they can hunt efficiently, viciously, and without difficulties even at high altitudes of the Himalayan range.
 While other animal survival is tough and challenging, the Tibetan Wolf thrives perfectly without any issues.

-Blue Sheep or Bharals: Perfectly Surviving the Rocky Himalayan Cliffs
+Blue Sheep or Bharals of Rocky Himalayan Cliffs

 During the summer season, they climb high to the point where there is snow, and during winter, they descend back to a lower altitude.
 This behavioural pattern helps them optimize for resource utilization, such as food and water, efficiently.
 Usually, they stay in hibernation mode for most of the months of October to April and stay in self-dug dens or caves.